lunarmodules/Penlight/docs/penlight.md

 `require 'pl'` makes all the separate Penlight modules available, without needing to require them each individually..
 Generally, the formal way is better when writing modules, since then there are no global side-effects and the dependencies of your module are made explicit.

-With Penlight after 0.9, please note that `require 'pl.utils'` no longer implies that a global table `pl.tuils` exists, since these new modules are no longer created with `module()`.
+With Penlight after 0.9, please note that `require 'pl.utils'` no longer implies that a global table `pl.utils` exists, since these new modules are no longer created with `module()`.

 Penlight will not bring in functions into the global table, or clobber standard tables like 'io'.  require('pl') will bring tables like 'utils','tablex',etc into the global table _if they are used_.
 This 'load-on-demand' strategy ensures that the whole kitchen sink is not loaded up front,  so this method is as efficient as explicitly loading required modules.